 In the dynamic model, there are additional parameter values that need to be determined.
 Table 2 describes the calibration.
-For many of the parameter values, we have no data at all pertaining to France and Germany in the 1870s, and we simply follow the common parameter assumptions of the international macroeconomics literature.
+For many of the parameter values, we have no sources pertaining to France and Germany in the 1870s, and we simply follow the common parameter assumptions of the international macroeconomics literature.
 For instance, we assume that the labour share of output in each sector is 0.64, and that the common rate of depreciation of physical capital is 10 percent in each sector.
-We assume that the steady-state real interest rate is 6 percent, so that in an initial steady state, $\beta=0.94$ , that the elasticity of intertemporal substitution in consumption is 1 (so that $\sigma=1$ ).
+We assume that the elasticity of intertemporal substitution in consumption is 1 (so that $\sigma=1$) and that $\beta=0.94$ so that steady-state, real interest rate is 6 percent.
 There is a range of estimates for the elasticity of substitution between export and import goods.
-We follow Backus, Kehoe, and Kydland 1992, in setting $\lambda=1.5$ .
-We follow Burstein Neves and Rebelo (2002) in setting the elasticity of substitution between non-traded and traded goods, $\theta$ , equal to unity (footnote: Other papers have reported lower estimates for the elasticity of substitution between traded and non-traded goods.
-For instance, Ostry and Reinhart (1992), for a group of developing economies, report an estimate $\theta=0.76$ .
-It makes little difference to our results if we use the lower estimate.).
+We follow Backus, Kehoe, and Kydland (1994a) in setting $\lambda=1.5$.
+Estimates of the elasticity of substitution between non-traded and traded goods, θ , also vary considerably.
+Stockman and Tesar (1994) estimate an elasticity of 0.44.
+On the other hand, Burstein, Neves, and Rebelo (2003) use a value of θ equal to unity.
+As an intermediate setting, we follow Ostry and Reinhart (1992), who report an estimate $\theta=0.75$.
 The parameter $\gamma=0.5$ determines the observed share of expenditure falling on non-traded goods in the French economy.
-As before, $\mu=8$ replicates the export/GDP ratio for France.
+As before, $\mu=6.5$ replicates the export/GDP ratio for France.

 We calibrate capital adjustment costs so that the elasticity of Tobin's q in each sector with respect to the investment-capital ratio is 0.3, following recent literature (e.g. Bernanke, Gertler, and Gilchrist, 2000).
-For the function $\psi(b{t+1} - \bar{b})$ , we calibrate so that in a steady state, $\bar{b} = 0$ .
+For the function $\psi(b{t+1}-\bar{b})$, we calibrate so that in a steady state, $\bar{b}=0$.
 Then we may approximate (28) as

-$$r_t = r_t^ - \chi b_t \tag{32}$$
+$$r_t = r_t^ - \chi b_t \tag{29}$$

-Estimates of the parameter of the 'risk-premium' $\chi$ vary in the literature.
-Lane and Milesi Ferretti's estimates suggest a value of $\chi=.001$ .
-Using a different approach, Schmitt-Grohé and Uribe's (2001) estimates translate into $\chi=.01$ .
-A similar number is used by Benigno (2001).
-We find that the ability of the model to replicate the historical path of the terms of trade and the current account is greater for the higher value of $\chi$ .
-This suggests that, while capital markets were functioning in 19th century France, they were less frictionless than implied by some of the estimates from more recent data.
+Estimates of the parameter of the 'risk-premium', χ , vary.
+Lane and Milesi-Ferretti's estimates suggest a value of χ = .001.
+Using a different approach, Schmitt-Grohé and Uribe's (2003) estimates translate into χ = .01.
+A similar number is used by Benigno (2002).
+We find that the ability of the model to replicate the historical path of the terms of trade and the current account is greater for the higher value of χ .
+This suggests that, while capital markets were functioning in 19th century France, they involved more frictions than those implied by at least some of the estimates from recent data.
 Lévy-Leboyer and Bourguignon (1990, p 191) concluded that French interest rates were a decreasing function of the current account balance, but noted that the elasticity did not seem to be stable.
-Hence, we use the estimate $\chi=.01$ as our benchmark.
+Hence, we use the estimate χ = .01 as our benchmark.

-The model is solved by linear approximation around an initial steady state with zero net foreign assets (since we lack data on net foreign assets), and a trade balance of zero.

-While in principle, linear approximation may be inappropriate in response to a transfer of this magnitude, previous literature has established that dynamic constant returns to scale economies of this type are quite 'smooth', so that the true dynamic solution behaves in an approximately linear fashion.
+The model is solved by linear approximation around an initial steady state with zero net foreign assets and a trade balance of zero.
+Linear approximation in principle may be inappropriate given a transfer of this magnitude, but previous research has established that dynamic constant-returns-to-scale economies of this type are quite 'smooth', so that the true dynamic solution behaves in an approximately linear fashion.